sherifat11/stacks-token-vesting/README.md

-# Stacks ,Token Vesting Contract with Internal Token Implementation
+# Stacks Token Vesting Contract with Internal Token Implementation

 This smart contract implements a configurable token vesting system, including built-in functionality for managing a fungible token.
 It is designed for use cases where tokens need to be distributed to recipients over a defined schedule, ensuring compliance with predefined conditions.